katarighe/Hello-Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project give us a like on our facebook page - facebook.com/katarighe.
+> If you like this project give us a ⭐️ on our Github project page!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>